 May 1940: "Position is apparently in a fog belt.
 Its seen area takes in some high rate of spread country, but lightning does not seem to be much of a factor, and but few man-caused fires have occurred within the national forest boundaries seen by this position.
 It has not in past years been manned prior to mid-July, but has been kept on until late in September."
 (Plans, Guard Placement, Siskiyou National Forest)

-1941: The lookout was staffed 65 days. reported to the Powers ranger Station by way of West Coast Telephone.
+1941: The lookout staffed 65 days. reported to the Powers ranger Station by way of West Coast Telephone.

-1973: The lookout site was discontinued, the structure was flown by helicopter to the Lake of the Woods lookout to replace an earlier building.
+1973: The lookout site discontinued, the structure was flown by helicopter to the Lake of the Woods lookout to replace an earlier building.

 National Geodetic Survey